XoriantOpenSource/xoriant-devops/terraform/README.md

 This command will create t2-mirco EC2 instance and installed Prometheus 1.8.

-For public ip of created instance run below command.
 # Usage
 terraform show |grep -i "public_ip"

+The above command will provide public ip of new  created  instance.

 Now access  prometheus   use url : http://public_ip:9090 .